oopsss757/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_MG24/XIAO_MG24_Sense_mic.md

 ---
-title: Microphone Usage for Sense Version
+title: Microphone and 6-Axis IMU Usage for Sense Version
 description: This article describes how to use the microphone on the XIAO MG24 Sense.
 image: https://files.seeedstudio.com/wiki/mg24_mic/mg24.jpg
-slug: /xiao_mg24_mic_sense
+slug: /xiao_mg24_mic_and_6-Axis_sense
 keywords:
   - XIAO
   - MG24
 last_update:
-  date: 11/19/2024
+  date: 11/20/2024
   author: qiu yu wei
 sidebar_position: 2
 ---

-# Usage of Seeed Studio XIAO MG24 microphone
+# Usage of Seeed Studio XIAO MG24 microphone and 6-Axis IMU

-This tutorial describes how the microphone on the XIAO MG24 will be used, and you will see that the brightness of the led on the development board will change according to the sound level.
+This tutorial describes how the microphone and 6-Axis IMU on the XIAO MG24 will be used.

 :::caution
 All contents of this tutorial are applicable to XIAO MG24 Sense only.